 The new Art Museum building is Erie’s first LEED® certified building and is setting an example by achieving a high scoring Gold level certification (http://www.evolveea.com).
 The pervious concrete parking lot combined with the sustainable use of polished concrete floors within the museum shoe areas, the Erie Art Museum project was the recipient of the 2010 World of Concrete GreenSite Award for Institutional applications and the LEED® Gold Certification.

 - High-efficiency HVAC system with desiccant dehumidification projected to be over 35% more efficient than conventional systems

 - Water efficient fixtures with usage expected to be over 45% more efficient than a conventional building.

 - Native and adapted species have been selected for landscaping, completely eliminating the need for irrigation

-- The project location in downtown Erie, PA is conducive to walkability and mass transit and acts as a center of engagement for the community
+- The project, located in downtown Erie, PA, is conducive to walkability and mass transit and acts as a center of engagement for the community

 - Regional, recycled, rapidly renewable, low-emitting, and certified materials and wood were given preference in the product selection process

 - The project is a skillful weave of a historic building into an expressive and dynamic architectural statement, all while allowing copious daylighting and compliance with high-level museum standards